 You are one of the lucky ones.
 Your resume made it through to a hiring manager and you either have an interview scheduled or you are in round 3 or 4 and you are contemplating an offer.

-How to determine if a job is a good fit?
+How to determine if a job is right for me?

 and even more importantly what should you be doing long before this point?

-How do I find out if a company is the right fit for me?
+How do I find out if a company is the right fit for me and the job is right for me?
 What questions do I ask in the interview?

 If you are asking the question in the interview it is too late.
 I agree.